masonNick/InternetSecurity/README.md

   - I updated and uploaded a technical report overview and formatting to github.
 - 3/28/2019
   - Starting technical report section on SSL certificates and Certificate Authorities.
+- 4/2/2018
+  - Working on HTML website that I will give a certificate to show it is secure.

 **Helpful References**
 - https://www.netburner.com/learn/creating-a-self-signed-certificate-for-secure-iot-applications/